kmkurn/text2array/docs/tutorial.rst

 ----------

 After creating samples, we need to build a vocabulary.
-A vocabulary holds the str-to-int mapping for each field.
+A vocabulary holds the str-to-int (or int-to-str) mapping for each field.
 Building a vocabulary from scratch is tedious.
 So, it's common to build the vocabulary from the given samples.
 The `Vocab` class can be used for this purpose.

 .. code-block:: python